Furnace Repair Checklist

 - Ensure the control is set to “heat” as opposed to “off” or “cool.”

 - Ensure the program is set to the appropriate day and time and is scheduled to “run.”
 If you’re having a hard time overriding the schedule, regulate the temperature with the up/down arrows and holding the “hold” button.
-This will cause the heating to turn on if thermostat settings are a problem.
+This will cause the furnace to turn on if thermostat is causing a problem.

 - Turn the temperature setting to 5 degrees above the temperature of the room.